Electroshock weapon

-Many types of these devices exist.
-Stun guns, batons (or prods), cattle prods, shock collars, and belts administer an electric shock by direct contact, whereas Tasers fire projectiles that administer the shock through thin flexible wires.
-Long-range electroshock projectiles, which can be fired from ordinary shotguns and do not need the wires, have also been developed.
+Numerous different types of electroshock devices exist.
+Stun guns, stun batons (sometimes also called stun prods or, simply, prods), cattle prods, shock collars, and stun belts (also called shock belts) administer an electric shock by direct contact, whereas Tasers are capable of firing projectiles that administer the shock through dart probes attached to flexible wires.
+Long-range self-contained electroshock projectiles that can be utilized as specialty ammunition, such as standalone electroshock rounds fired from ordinary shotguns, have been developed; these niche missiles do not require the connected wires found in Tasers.

-Though the two terms are often used interchangeably, stun guns are actually direct contact weapons that work mainly through pain compliance by affecting the sensory nervous system.
-It can also cause some muscular disruption, but that generally requires 3–5 seconds of direct contact.
-In comparison, a Taser is a long range weapon that fires barbed darts and incapacitates the target by disrupting voluntary muscular control through the motor nervous system.
-However, some models of Taser blur this distinction as they are capable of delivering a "Drive Stun", a pain compliance technique involving placing the weapon in direct contact with the subject's body and discharging a shock without firing the probes.
+Though the two terms are often either misapplied to refer to all electroshock weapons regardless of category or are used interchangeably, stun guns and Tasers are distinct forms of electroshock device.
+Stun guns are direct-contact weapons that work primarily to induce localized pain, thereby compelling pain compliance, and otherwise by locally affecting the sensory nervous system; stun guns can additionally cause some degree of muscular disruption, but that effect generally requires 3–5 seconds of direct contact to be made with the activated device.
+Meanwhile, the metonomously-named Taser is, by comparison, designed to function primarily as a long-range weapon, firing projectiles in the form of barbed darts attached to long wires intended to fully incapacitate the target by disrupting voluntary muscular control through the motor nervous system.
+However, some 'hybrid' models of Taser blur this distinction, as they are capable of delivering a "Drive Stun", a pain compliance technique involving placing the weapon in direct contact with the subject's body and discharging a shock without firing the probes.